Rational curvature invariants for 2-complexes: Examples

 \subsection{One-relator groups}

 Groups with a single defining relation were much studied in the early years of combinatorial group theory.
-According to Chandler and Magnus, Dehn hypothesised a geometric solution to their word problem \cite[p.
-114]{chandler_history_1982}.
+According to Chandler and Magnus, Dehn hypothesised a geometric solution to their word problem \cite[p.\ 114]{chandler_history_1982}.
 However, Magnus' eventual solution was combinatorial \cite{magnus_identitatsproblem_1932}, and indeed none of the curvature conditions most commonly used in geometric group theory -- Gromov-hyperbolicity, automaticity, $CAT(0)$ metrics etc -- can apply to all one-relator groups, since they all imply a quadratic isoperimetric inequality.

-In 2003, Wise introduced notions of \emph{non-positive} and \emph{negative immersions} \cite{wise_nonpositive_2003,wise_sectional_2004} as tools to attack certain open problems about one-relator groups, especially a famous question, due to Baumslag, asking whether or not one-relator groups are coherent \cite{baumslag_problems_1974}.\footnote{See \cite{wise_invitation_2020} for a survey of the current state of knowledge about coherence.} These ideas have been developed over the last decade in papers by Helfer--Wise \cite{helfer_counting_2016} and Louder and the author \cite{louder_stackings_2017,louder_negative_2022}, culminating in resolutions of Baumslag's question for one-relator groups with torsion \cite{louder_one-relator_2020,wise_coherence_2022} and 2-free one-relator groups \cite{louder_uniform_2021}.
+In 2003, Wise introduced notions of \emph{non-positive} and \emph{negative immersions} \cite{wise_nonpositive_2003,wise_sectional_2004} as tools to attack certain open problems about one-relator groups, especially a famous question, due to Baumslag, asking whether or not one-relator groups are coherent \cite{baumslag_problems_1974}.\footnote{See \cite{wise_invitation_2020} for a survey of recent work on coherence.} These ideas have been developed over the last decade in papers by Helfer--Wise \cite{helfer_counting_2016} and Louder and the author \cite{louder_stackings_2017,louder_negative_2022}, culminating in resolutions of Baumslag's question for one-relator groups with torsion \cite{louder_one-relator_2020,wise_coherence_2022} and 2-free one-relator groups \cite{louder_uniform_2024}.
+Very recently, Baumslag's question was completely resolved in the affirmative by Jaikin-Zapirain--Linton \cite{jaikin-zapirain_coherence_2023}.

 These developments can be interpreted as the beginning of a geometric theory of one-relator groups.
 In this section, we will see that this new geometric theory of one-relator groups can also be interpreted using maximal irreducible curvature.

 Consider the standard presentation complex $X$ for the presentation

 of a one-relator group $G$.
 Recall that $G$ is torsion-free if and only if the relator $w$ is not a proper power \cite[Proposition 5.17]{lyndon_combinatorial_1977}.
 Note also that, as long as $n>1$, the standard presentation complex $X$ is irreducible if and only if $w$ is not conjugate into a proper free factor.